GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/extract_storm_events.md

 # **Step 3: Study changes in monthly mean sea level, and remove seasonal and inter-annual trends from the tidal residual, to better estimate the storm surge**
 -------------------------------------------------------------------------------------------------------------------------------------------------

-**At this point, various exploratory analyses were undertaken to understand non-stationarities and inhomogeneities in the data.** On that basis, we then went back and removed various sources of non-stationarity/inhomogeneity from the analysis.
-Herein, we present these adjustments *before* the exploratory analysis that motivated them.
-This presentation may be regarded as confusing -- in general one would explore the data, then determine what adjustments need to be made, implement them, and then further explore the data to check that it worked.
-We present the analysis in this way so as to avoid reporting on two exploratory analyses (i.e. before and after the adjustment related to non-stationary sea levels, and station-specific biases in direction).
+**At this point, various exploratory analyses are undertaken to understand non-stationarities and inhomogeneities in the data.** In particular, we remove MSL related non-stationarities in the tidal residual, and also perform an adjustment to the wave direction.

 **Here we show that the tidal-residual is non-stationary**, with an obvious increasing trend.